toadkarter/RetroTransfer/README.md

 ### **How technologies does RetroTransfer use?**

 RetroTransfer was built with C# using the WinForms and MaterialSkin libraries for the UI, and the SSH.NET library for carrying out the SCP connection.
+Multithreading is utilised during costly operations such as file uploads to ensure that the UI does not hang while the process is taking place.

 **END**